elephantscale/es-training-new/python/slides/Data_Science_Intro.md

 ## Data Science:  The Future

-  * “Data scientist: The hot new gig in tech”, Fortune, 2011

-  * The internet of things
+  * We are going to have more data

    - Sensors, sensors everywhere
    - Connected devices driving a deluge of data
-   - Most of our current devices will get “smarter” thanks to data
+   - Most of our current devices will get "smarter" thanks to data

-  * Real-time machine learning
+  * Real-time data processing
    - Able to process, analyze, and learn data in real-time
-   - Amazing applications in robotics and automated expert systems (“Google car”)
+   - Amazing applications in robotics and automated expert systems ("Google car")

-  * Deep learning

-    - Using biological systems to model learning
-    - Human brain is a good example – holds tremendous promise
+  * AI will dominate

 Notes: